Game Day Guide

 - If the ball does not enter the field of play, the kick-in is retaken by the same team from the same position.

-- Opponents should stand 10 yards from the kicker.
+- Opponents should stand 5 metres from the kicker.

 Each Club has created their own Return to Play & Safety Guide which may or may not have similar guidelines as ours.
 Team Officials are to confirm with their opponent when they are playing a non-CMF team, what their exact expectations are for the game.
 Spectators should be aware that some Cities have opted to have no spectators allowed at the facility.